hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/assignment.md

 	ls

-Now to go up one level in the file hierarchy type
+Now to go up one level in the file hierarchy, type

 	cd ..